-French law does not contain specific provisions setting forth the standard of conduct of a director.
-However, directors have a duty to act without self-interest, on a well-informed basis and they cannot make any decision against a corporation's corporate interest (intérêt social).
+Delaware law does not contain specific provisions setting forth the standard of conduct of a director.
+The scope of the fiduciary duties of directors is generally determined by the courts of the State of Delaware.
+In general, directors have a duty to act without self-interest, on a well-informed basis and in a manner they reasonably believe to be in the best interest of the stockholders.